When choosing a museum to visit, I feel like Goldilocks picking a bed.

 Some are tooooooo big.

 I break out in a sweat when I enter the Met.
 Tiffany windows?
 Suits of armor?
 The Romance of the Renaissance?
 I wander around for hours and at the end of the day feel like I’ve spent the time inside a kaleidoscope where I’ve looked at a lot of beautiful things but none of them stuck.
+The only strategy for attacking a mega-museum is to have a plan.
+Do a little research and plot out their top ten exhibits.
+Or, find a well-researched itinerary like this one for 2 hours at the Rijksmuseum in Amsterdam.

 A mid-major will have one or two exhibits that appeal to me but I stroll by more clunkers than gems.
 I’m sorry if you’re an art buff and this offends.
 While I appreciate beautiful things and the creative juices that go into producing them, I have but two undergraduate art history classes in my repertoire, so I just don’t get much deeper when it comes to the fine art of appreciation.